huangsd/huangsd.github.io/_pages/about.md

 ---

 Welcome to my homepage! \
 I'm currently an associate professor (副教授/博导) with the College of Computer Science, Sichuan University, Chengdu, China.
-I'm also a member of [DICALab](https://dicalab.cn/) (Data Intelligence and Computing Arts Lab), which is led by Prof. [Jiancheng Lv (吕建成)](https://cs.scu.edu.cn/info/1303/13767.htm) and Prof. [Xi Peng (彭玺)](https://ai.scu.edu.cn/info/1235/1144.htm).
+I'm also a member of [DICALab](https://dicalab.cn/) (Data Intelligence and Computing Arts Lab), which is led by Prof. [Jiancheng Lv (吕建成)](https://cs.scu.edu.cn/info/1303/13767.htm).
 I obtained my Ph.D. degree from School of Computer Science and Engineering, University of Electronic Science and Technology of China (UESTC) in Dec.
 2019, where I was very fortunate to be advised by Prof. [Zenglin Xu (徐增林)](https://ai3.fudan.edu.cn/info/1088/1754.htm).

 I have broad interest in *Representation Learning*, *Machine Learning*, *Data Mining* and their potential applications to multimedia data.
 I am specifically interested in
 - **Representation Learning**: developing *unified theory* in data mining, computer vision, natural language processing, etc;